chromatone/chromatone.center/content/practice/midi/synth/index.md

 ## Modular synth

 Built with JS, but operated by WASM lib in a separate audio thread.
 Construction started around June 2023 and is ongoing till then.
-Supposed to gradually substitute the sitewide Tone.js synth that's used  now.
+Supposed to be gradually substituting the sitewide Tone.js synth used by now.

 ## Links